CodyCBakerPhD/comorecipes/src/como_recipes/_recipes/_markdown/millionaire_shortbread.md

 ## Ingredients

-1 recipes worth of shortbread
+1 recipesworth of shortbread

-1 recipes worth of simple caramel
+1 recipesworth of simple caramel

-1 recipes worth of chocolate ganache
+1 recipesworth of chocolate ganache